bbrownekianda/docs/fields/input/user_picker.md

    - **Default to current user** - options to default to the current user when in edit mode are a) No or b) Yes

-   - **Member of group** - select the group from your data source that the user is a member of
+   - **Member of group** - select the group from your data source that the user is a member of, for example HR Managers

    - **Selection options** - choose from a) Users b) Groups c) Partners,  as many as needed